doug-wright/project-m1-htmlcss/README.md

    - Assets/content are where they should be.
    - use of proper HTML tags (think semantic)
 3. Mobile version (less that `768px` wide)
-   - The page looks _decent_ on mobile.
+   - The page looks like the provided mockup.
    - All of the content is visible on mobile.
 4. Animations and effects
-   - At least 1 animation has been implemented.
-(Animation on the 'cool' box, zoom effect on image, underline hover effect on navbar links)
+   - At least 1 animation has been implemented. (zoom effect on image, underline hover effect on navbar links)

 | Goal                      | Weight |
 | ------------------------- | ------ |